 Learn more about the School of Education’s commitment to equity, diversity, and inclusion.

 SPSA is an academic and social organization for students in the School Psychology program in the Department of Educational Psychology at UW–Madison.
 SPSA serves several purposes: (1) to promote professional development among students in school psychology; (2) to facilitate communication between students and faculty; (3) to represent students’ needs and interests regarding their academic program; and (4) to provide a forum for innovative ideas to benefit the School Psychology program, department, university, and Madison community.
 SPSA meets once per month and all students in the program are invited to join.
 SPSA organizes and hosts several events throughout the academic year that allow members to interact with one another and participate in a variety of social activities and volunteer opportunities.
-Recent events include a progressive dinner, clothing drive, school supplies drive, and volunteer nights with the Dane County Head Start program.
+Recent events include visiting the farmer’s market (see photo above), trivia night, and a clothing drive with Madison Metropolitan School District

 Rm 880, Educational Sciences Building